terraform-provider-openstack/terraform-provider-openstack/website/docs/r/fw_rule_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the v2 Compute client.
+* `region` - (Optional) The region in which to obtain the v2 networking client.
-    A Compute client is needed to create a firewall rule.
+    A networking client is needed to create a firewall rule.
 If omitted, the `region` argument of the provider is used.
 Changing this creates a new firewall rule.